rsnodgrass/hassio-addons/virtual-ip2sl/README.md

 ### Network Ports

-This microservice implements the open AMX Discovery Beacon protocol, raw TCP sockets to RS232/RS485 serial ports, and a pTCP ort exposing the iTach command protocol.
+This microservice implements the open AMX Discovery Beacon protocol, raw TCP sockets to RS232/RS485 serial ports, and a TCP Port exposing the iTach command protocol.

 The Virtual IP2SL listens on a variety of TCP ports, both for controlling the service as well as the configuration for each serial port interface.
 Data sent to any of these